yazatas/micael/README.md

 micael is a 32-bit monolithic kernel written in C and x86 assembly.

-If you're missing a cross-compiler or the correct emulator, check the tools directory.
-It has scripts for automatic installation of needed software.
+See doc/OVERVIEW.md for more details

-### What is ready:
+# What is ready:
 * libc
   * string.h (needs testing)
   * ctype.h